QuickBlox/q-municate-ios/Pods/Target Support Files/Pods/Pods-acknowledgements.markdown

 FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-A different license may apply to other ressources included in this package, including Joseph Wain's Glyphish Icons.
+A different license may apply to other resources included in this package, including Freepik Icons.
 Please consult their respective headers for the terms of their individual licenses.

 ## StaticDataTableViewController